siggame/Cadre/README.md

   * One server instance can host multiple games at the same time, and the games can be completely different games.
   * All clients support this as well.
   * e.g. One server could host Chess, Checkers, Go, etc all at the same time and clients can choose which games to play.
-* A mix of JavaScript (via Node.js) and Python 3.4 to go from game concept to running engine
+* A mix of JavaScript (via Node.js) and Python 3.4 to go from game concept to running engine.
+With clients in a variety of languages
 * Easy generation of new games using the [Creer](https://github.com/JacobFischer/Creer) codegen
 * Games can be turn based or real time, with turn based code abstracted into an inheritable class.
   * More game prototypes can be added easily as new classes for re-use